EtoileLion/StarTrekAdventuresRoll20/README.md

 7. Copy the contents of scripts/taskdice.js into the New Script.
 Name it taskdice.js.
 Save the script.
 8. Copy the contents of scripts/chaldice.js into the New Script.
 Name it chaldice.js.
 Save the script.
 ***The remainder of the instructions may be completed by any GM in the game.***
-9. Create a character sheet in the game, with the name "GMSheet".
-10. In that sheet, under "Attributes & Abilities", add an Attribute called "Momentum".
-11. Add another Attribute to that sheet called "Threat".
-These are used for storage by the global token system.
-12. Generate a Momentum rollable table, filled with 7 icons (available under images/momentum).
+10. Generate a Momentum rollable table, filled with 7 icons (available under images/momentum).
 Order somewhat matters.
-13. Generate a Threat rollable table, filled with 21 icons (available under images/threat).
+11. Generate a Threat rollable table, filled with 21 icons (available under images/threat).
 Again, order somewhat matters. **(This may expand, as I dont know the common levels of threat in the game yet)**

 Start playing!